 Jung found empirically that dreams, myths, legends and fairy tales all show how the personality is organized.
-In this tale the text itself affirms its psychological purpose.
-By personality I mean all the instincts, memories, images, ideas, affects, feelings, dynamisms and relationships, conscious and unconscious, which constitute a person's psychology.
-This definition is related to, but different from, what Jung meant by pscyhe.
+In this tale the text itself affirms its psychological purpose…. (see the appendix at the end of this article for a discussion of organization and archetypes).

 Method of interpretation

-I interpret a legend according to the logic of its structure and by staying close to the details of each image.
+I interpret a legend according to the logic of its structure and, as Jung taught, by staying close to the details of each image.
 I look for internal repetitions, in which a similar interpretation is suggested by a series of different details or by a series of separate images.
 I compare the story with similar stories.